 Ellin specialises in information law with a focus on privacy, data governance and automated decision-making technologies, particularly artificial intelligence.
 She supports government and organisations to navigate complex legal and regulatory requirements, translating them into practical and trustworthy governance frameworks that enable innovation while safeguarding public trust and confidence.

-Clients value Ellin for her extensive experience and broad exposure to interdisciplinary engagement which enable her to identify connections, risks and collaborative opportunities that may be missed in siloed analysis.
-She is a trusted legal advisor to government and organisations inleading key priorities, delivering robust, solution-focused approach for clients in high stakes, decisions and fast-moving environments.
+Clients value Ellin for her extensive experience and broad exposure to interdisciplinary engagement, which enable her to identify connections, risks and collaborative opportunities that may be missed in siloed analysis.
+She is a trusted legal advisor to government and organisations in leading key priorities, delivering robust, solutions-focused approaches for clients in high-stake and fast-moving environments.

 Ellin brings diverse working experience across the public and private sectors, as well as international organisations including the United Nations Commission of International Trade Law in South Korea and the O'Neill Institute for Global and National Health Law in Georgetown, Washington DC.